Every expecting mother plans out their perfect labor + delivery, but for many, the occasion doesn’t unfold as intended.

 That sure was the case for Bella & I.

-As a first time expecting mother (over two years ago), surely I had it ‘all planned out’.
+As a first time expecting mother, surely I had it ‘all planned out’.
 Early in my third trimester, my husband and I went on a labor & delivery tour at the hospital, we attended a birthing class and weren’t shy to be the most question-asking couple there, I even packed my hospital bag way too early and included way too many things.

 My wish was for an all-natural birth, but safely taking place at the hospital I knew like the back of my hand.